 As the pedal range grew, the current consumption of each new pedal grew as well.
 The larger current draw of the new pedals didn’t fit the unregulated adapter system very well – remember that the voltage varies with the load – so Boss decided to start designing the new pedals to accept a regulated power source instead.
 The trick with regulation is that the voltage stays constant from no load all the way up to the max capacity of the regulator (in the case of the PSA, 200mA).
 And so the PSA-xxx was born!

 For years, the unregulated ACA and regulated 9vDC PSA adapters – and the pedals they powered – lived side by side.
-As the older (ACA) designs were discontinued, the newer replacements were of course PSA powered.
-But some of the old designs refused to die, and in august 1997 Boss made all the pedals compatible with the PSA adapter.
-In order to make the ACA pedals that were still in production compatible, the resistor and diode were simply removed and replaced with jumpers.
+As the older (ACA) designs were discontinued, their newer replacements were of course PSA powered.
+In some cases, when redesigning an existing pedal (for instance when various circuits became obsolete and had to be replaced), Boss also made that pedal PSA-spec.
+The resistor and diode were simply no longer included in the redesigned circuit.
+And in august 1997 Boss finally made all the pedals compatible with the PSA adapter.
+In those pedals that still used the same circuit board design, the resistor and diode were simply replaced with jumpers (you can still find them in a brand new SD-1, for instance).
 These pedals all carry a ”PSA” sticker.

 Which power supply do I need?